 The Compleat Beatles (1982, Patrick Montgomery) [hr]

-Exciting, intoxicating crash course on the Beatles’ history featuring great concert footage and other treasures including one of the best-ever interviews with George Martin.
+Exciting, intoxicating crash course on the Beatles’ history featuring lots of well-edited concert and newsreel footage and other treasures including one of the best-ever interviews with George Martin.
 The viewer feels intimately involved, and the still remarkable story of the band’s rise is better told on film here than anywhere else.

 Compliance (2012, Craig Zobel) [c]

 Despite some creative license, this is a reasonably accurate — thus, horribly unpleasant — dramatization of the rash of sexual assaults that occurred in rural fast food joints and grocery stores via prank call in the early 2000s, especially the one in Kentucky that led to the perp’s capture.
 It’s well-acted and directed, uncomfortable to watch, and completely, irksomely pointless.
 At least the you-are-there feeling of United 93 could be construed as having some social purpose.